Dates: December 4 – 18, 2023 and January 1 – 16, 2024

 - Ryan Waters, one of the world’s premier Polar/High Altitude Guides, and a Master Polar Guide, will organize and plan the South Pole expeditions

-- We plan on running two Last Degree South Pole Ski expeditions in the 2021-22 season.
+- We plan on running up to two Last Degree South Pole Ski expeditions in the 2023-24 season.
 Contact us for details on joining the trip.

 - Our team of guides brings significant polar expedition skills from past South Pole, North Pole, and Greenland expeditions.